Kavignon/Problem-Solving-Made-Functional/README.md

 How can I contribute to the repo?
 ==============
-If you find there a grammar mistake, an implementation problem (poor design decision, something unclear, something incorrect in the implementation) or simply something new that you feel the repository is missing, do not hesitate to clone the repository, create an issue and open a PR.
+If you find a grammar mistake, an implementation problem (poor design decision, something unclear, something incorrect in the implementation) or simply something new that you feel the repository is missing, do not hesitate to clone the repository, create an issue and open a PR.
 I accept every contribution!
-There are no such thing as a too small contribution.
+There is no such thing as a too small contribution.
 Every single bit matters :)

 Are there any similar resources?
 ==============